An arithmetic zeta function respecting multiplicities: Introduction and motivation

-is uniquely determined by the factorization pattern (\ref{eq:fpatt}) of $f$ modulo $p$. \\ \\ The aim of the present paper is to prove that certain polynomial invariants are local.
-To achieve this goal, we mimic the ingenious approach proposed by Riemann in \cite{Rie} and associate to any polynomial $f \in \mathbb{Q}[X]$ a global zeta function $\zeta_f$ constructed as follows: Let $\mathcal{P}_f$ be the set of all prime numbers $p$ such that $f \in \mathbb{Z}_{(p)}[X]$, then we define $\zeta_f$ for suitable\footnote{`Suitable' here expresses the requirement on $\zeta_f(s)$ to converge.} $s \in \mathbb{C}$ by an Euler product
+\textit{In any other case, we set $\mathscr{F}_{\mathfrak{p}} := \emptyset$.} \\ \\ To establish our local-global principle, we mimic the ingenious approach proposed by Riemann in his landmark paper \cite{Rie} and associate to any polynomial $f \in K[X_1,\ldots,X_n]$ a global zeta function $\zeta_f$ constructed as follows: For suitable\footnote{``Suitable'' here expresses the requirement on $\zeta_f(s)$ to converge.} $s \in \C$, we define

-where each Euler factor $\zeta_{f,p}$ is supposed to encode the factorization pattern (\ref{eq:fpatt}) of $f$ modulo $p$.
+to be an Euler product, where each local factor $\zeta_{f,\mathfrak{p}}$ is supposed to encode the factorization pattern (\ref{eq:pat}) of $f$ modulo $\mathfrak{p}$.
 To this aim, we let

-We shall prove later that $\zeta_f(s)$ converges for $s \in \mathbb{C}, \mathrm{Re}(s) > 1$, and that $\zeta_f$ actually defines a holomorphic function on this half--plane.
-The latter observation is crucial, since it enables us to apply ideas and tools from complex analysis.
-Indeed, it turns out that some polynomial invariants are reflected by the analytic behaviour of $\zeta_f$.
-As (\ref{eq:zeta2}) and hence (\ref{eq:zeta1}) only depends on the factorization patterns of $f$ modulo prime numbers, the occurring invariants are necessarily local.
-The following theorem illustrates this powerful principle. \\ \\ \textbf{Theorem 2.3:} \textit{For every $f \in \mathbb{Q}[X]$, the holomorphic function
+where we recall that $\mathrm{N}_{K \mid \Q}(\mathfrak{p}) = |O_K/\mathfrak{p}|$.
+Note that our definition of $\zeta_f$ depends on the choice of $N$ in Definition 1.2; we shall get rid of this ambiguity in §5 by passing from $\zeta_f$ to a certain equivalence class of zeta functions. \\ Anyway, it is not hard to see that $\zeta_f(s)$ converges for every $s \in \C$ with $\mathrm{Re}(s) > 1$, and that $\zeta_f$ even defines a holomorphic function on this half-plane.
+This allows us to investigate $\zeta_f$ from an analytic point of view, leading to the following \\ \\ \textbf{Theorem 1.3:} \textit{For every $f \in K[X_1,\ldots,X_n]$, the holomorphic function

-admits a meromorphic continuation to the whole complex plane $\mathbb{C}$.} \\ \textit{Assume further that $f$ factors into
+admits a meromorphic continuation to $\C$.
+Assume further that $f$ factors as